 Comprehensive data on reserves in 2022/23 will not be published until the end of this year.
 However, there is extensive evidence that many local authorities have run large deficits in recent years.
 For example, Kent County Council overspent its 2022/23 budget by £44.4m, with the additional money coming from reserves.
-Paradford Metropolitan District Council overspent by £32m in 2022/23, largely due to higher-than-expected children's social care costs.
+Bradford Metropolitan District Council overspent by £32m in 2022/23, largely due to higher-than-expected children's social care costs.
 The council's director of finance noted that remaining reserves would likely only be sufficient to cover 2023/24 and that "reserves are reducing at an unsustainable rate."
 In this financial year, Kirklees Council has agreed to draw down £25m from reserves to partially fill a £43m budget deficit, and East Sussex County Council is spending £5.6m from reserves on road repairs.
+Reserves can only be used once and are not a long-term solution to persistent deficits.

-Three quarters of local authorities also had cumulative deficits on the part of local authorities' education budgets reserved for schools spending in 2021/22, largely as a result of their spending on statutory special educational needs and disabilities (SEND) support, with the combined deficit totalling £1.4bn.
-Local authorities with large deficits can access funding from central government through 'safety valve' deals.
-In exchange for additional funding, local authorities are required to eliminate their invear deficits by taking action to reform their SEND provision - which in some cases can include moving learners from the independent special school sector, where the cost is higher, to state provision.
-Since 2020/21, some 34 local authorities have entered into such agreements, with the DfE committing nearly £1bn in return.
+Three quarters of local authorities also had cumulative deficits on the part of local authorities' education budgets reserved for schools spending in 2021/22, largely as a result of their spending on statutory special educational needs and disabilities (SEND) support, with the combined deficit totalling £1.4bn.a Local authorities with large deficits can access funding from central government through 'safety valve' deals.
+In exchange for additional funding, local authorities are required to eliminate their in-year deficits by taking action to reform their SEND provision - which in some cases can include moving learners from the independent special school sector, where the cost is higher, to state provision.
+Since 2020/21, some 34 local authorities have entered into such agreements, with the DFE committing nearly £1bn in return.